Skip to main content

 The original attribute columns included in the input file.

-To minimize the risk of re-identification (the ability to tie an email address directly to a RampID), the service includes the following processes:
+To minimize the risk of re-identification (the ability to tie PII directly to a RampID), the service includes the following processes when resolving PII identifiers (PII resolution or email-only resolution):

 • Column Values: The process evaluates the combination of all the column values on a per row basis for unique values.
 If a particular combination of column values occurs 3 or fewer times, the rows containing those column values will not be matchable and will not be returned in the output table.